 - Research conducted at: Universiteit van Amsterdam

-4. A consumer-resource model with resource-dependent mortality, pulsed consumer reproduction and pulsed input of resources (Embargo until 30 November 2018)
+4. A consumer-resource model with resource-dependent mortality, pulsed consumer reproduction and pulsed input of resources (Embargo up to and including 30 November 2018)

-5. Evolution of reproduction periods in seasonal environments (Embargo until 30 November 2018)
+5. Evolution of reproduction periods in seasonal environments (Embargo up to and including 30 November 2018)